Closing Report / Final Account

 Common questions

-Where does the Final Account / Notice of Closing Estate go?
+Where does the Closing Report / Final Account go?

 Filed with the probate court handling the estate, in person or through eFileTexas.gov.